Sign In

 VAT is paid on all purchases from Dunster House Ltd. The VAT is charged at the current UK rate.

-This site delivers products to mainland England & Wales, using our own fleet of vehicles.
+This site delivers products to mainland England, using our own fleet of vehicles.

 We deliver to all of the following counties in mainland England: Bedfordshire, Berkshire, Buckinghamshire, Cambridgeshire, Derbyshire, Dorset, Gloucestershire, Hampshire, Hertfordshire, Huntingdonshire, Kent, Leicestershire, Lincolnshire, Middlesex, London, Norfolk, Northamptonshire, Nottinghamshire, Oxfordshire , Rutland , Shropshire, Somerset, Staffordshire, Suffolk, Surrey, Sussex, Warwickshire, Wiltshire, Worcestershire, West Riding.
 Please note, certain locations in Dorset, Hampshire, Lincolnshire, Shropshire, and Somerset are outside our delivery area